 - SMT solvers, by Pascal Fontaine (LORIA)

-- Type-based verification in F*, by Cătălin Hriţcu (Inria Paris)
+- Program verification with F*, by Cătălin Hriţcu (Inria Paris)

 - Bounded model-checking, by Gennaro Parlato (University of Southampton)